 Chairman's Message 2020-2021

-To those who are already members of the CQSB school communities - we do cover an area that spans more than 30% of the province of Québec - we say WELCOME BACK!
+To those who are already members of the CQSB school communities, we say WELCOME BACK!
 For sure the 2019-2020 school year was one that will not be forgotten.
 Yet with your understanding and the excellence of our staff, we were able to continue to provide the quality educational services which have become the trademark of our schools and Learning Centre.
 Rest assured that we plan to be as effective in this coming year.